Specifies whether assemblies loaded from remote sources should be granted full trust in .NET Framework 4 and later.

 <loadFromRemoteSources>element to grant the assembly full trust.
 As an alternative, you can use the UnsafeLoadFrom method to load a local assembly that the operating system has flagged as having been loaded from the web.

 You may get a FileLoadException in an application that is running in a Windows Virtual PC application.
 This can happen when you try to load a file from linked folders on the hosting computer.
 It can also occur when you try to load a file from a folder linked over Remote Desktop Services (Terminal Services).
 To avoid the exception, set

 This element is typically used in the application configuration file, but can be used in other configuration files depending upon the context.
 For more information, see the article More Implicit Uses of CAS Policy: loadFromRemoteSources in the .NET Security blog.

-The following example shows how to grant full trust to applications from remote sources.
+The following example shows how to grant full trust to assemblies loaded from remote sources.